 Belize Adventure Week:

-This trip is for those looking for an active vacation, and although no experience is required, some guests may find the activities strenuous (particularly the portages on the Caves Branch River).
+This trip is for those looking for an active vacation, and although no experience is required, some guests may find the activities strenuous (particularly the hike up to the rappel and the portage on the Caves Branch River).

 Each sport is introduced, taught, and guided by expert guides, and each sport is suitable for a complete beginner in good shape.
 Hundreds of our guests have told us that this was their best kayaking trip vacation ever!
 Those who are in good physical shape and have a good attitude will do fine.